North Woods Project:

 Figure 3.2: Small notebooks are used to quickly write “field jottings”, which can later be transcribed to longer narrative journals.
 Photo courtesy of AnnaFaith Jorgensen.

 Ethnographic field notes are used for researchers to understand and analyze the nuances of social interactions and situations.
 Kelly E. Tenzek (2017) writes “it is imperative for the researcher to pay attention to the physical space, location, people, interactions, and what is not being said”.
 Tenzek also discusses differences between descriptive and reflective field notes, writing that descriptive notes “can be thought of as the tangible, physical, objective interpretation of what was going on”, while “reflective field notes are more subjective in nature and create the space for the ethnographer to tap into [their] own personal interpretation of the observations”.

 In my experience, these approaches are best used in harmony together.
 In both ethnography and ecology, field notes have the potential to add richness and depth to observations, or serve as standalone data.
 Both traditions recommend transcribing and expanding notes into longer journals after the field visit.
 This allows the writer to strengthen the entries with qualitative information, clarifying and organizing them into a succinct recollection of the day.
-It can also be a place of reflection, and adding probing questions.
+Such journals can also be a place of reflection, and further exploration of ideas.

 Field notes themselves are interdisciplinary.
 As part of American scientific traditions, they have long participated in the connections between arts and science, dating back to the combined field notes, illustrations, and deep mapping practices of William Bartram and before (Butts and Jones, 2021; Sivils, 2004).
+Modern environmental science draws roots from the artistic practices of early American naturalists, including illustration, poetry, and creative writing.
+Bartram used field notes as both a method and a medium for his scientific drawings.
+In this sense, field notes present as an exceptional medium for art-based research (ABR) to continue investigating the threads that weave between art, writing, and science.

 Figure 3.3: William Bartam was known for his detailed natural history illustrations, produced during the 18th Century.
 This watercolor illustration by Bartram depicts an American lotus seed pod, a water snake eating a frog, a snail, a hummingbird, a dragonfly, pickerel weed, and arrowleaf, courtesy of Auburn University Libraries.